Cyclone Hary: Meteorological history

 In early March 2002, tropical activity was minimal in the southern Indian Ocean, limited to an area of convection, or thunderstorms, located southwest of Diego Garcia along the monsoon.
-On March 4, a broad and elongated low pressure area developed within the system, although moderate wind shear in the region initially prevented significant development.
+On 4 March, a broad and elongated low pressure area developed within the system, although moderate wind shear in the region initially prevented significant development.
 The next day, the circulation became better defined, and after being nearly stationary for a few days, it began moving steadily to the west-southwest, due to a ridge to the southeast.
-On March 5, Météo-France (MFR) classified the system as a tropical disturbance, and later Tropical Depression 11.
-At 0000 UTC on March 6, the Joint Typhoon Warning Center (JTWC) initiated advisories on Tropical Cyclone 18S, and six hours later MFR upgraded the system to Moderate Tropical Storm Hary.
+On 5 March, Météo-France (MFR) classified the system as a tropical disturbance, and later Tropical Depression 11.
+At 0000 UTC on 6 March, the Joint Typhoon Warning Center (JTWC) initiated advisories on Tropical Cyclone 18S, and six hours later MFR upgraded the system to Moderate Tropical Storm Hary.

 After becoming a tropical storm, Hary was located beneath an anticyclone and in an area of minimal wind shear.
 It turned to a general westward motion, with its convection wrapping into the center and developing into a central dense overcast.
-A ragged eye formed on March 7, which gradually became more organized.
+A ragged eye formed on 7 March, which gradually became more organized.
 That day, the JTWC upgraded Hary to the equivalent of a minimal hurricane, with 1 minute winds of 120 km/h.
 By that time, the storm had developed good outflow, and was in the midst of a period of rapid deepening.
-Early on March 8, MFR upgraded Hary to tropical cyclone status, and the storm became very compact, with gales extending only 75 km from the center.
-While rounding the northwest edge of a ridge, Hary turned to the southwest late on March 8, toward the northeast coast of Madagascar.
+Early on 8 March, MFR upgraded Hary to tropical cyclone status, and the storm became very compact, with gales extending only 75 km from the center.
+While rounding the northwest edge of a ridge, Hary turned to the southwest late on 8 March, towards the northeast coast of Madagascar.
 After reaching 10 minute sustained winds of 205 km/h, Hary weakened slightly due to an eyewall replacement cycle, which resulted in the eye becoming indistinct until it was replaced by a larger outer eyewall.
-After the new eye formed, the cyclone again intensified, and Hary became a very intense tropical cyclone early on March 10, with peak 10 minute winds of 220 km/h, according to the MF.
+After the new eye formed, the cyclone again intensified, and Hary became a very intense tropical cyclone early on 10 March, with peak 10-minute winds of 220 km/h, according to the MF.
 It was the first very intense tropical cyclone since Cyclone Hudah in 2000, and made Hary the strongest storm of the season.
 Around that time, the JTWC estimated that Hary attained peak 1 minute winds of 260 km/h.